 OFF No e-mail authorization РОР POP before SMTP is used.
-Set the following parameters: • Server name or IP address • Port number • Account name • Password SMTP SMTP authorization is used.
+Set the following parameters: • Server name or IP address • Port number • Account name • Password SMTPSMTP authorization is used.
 (Supports PLAIN, LOGIN, CRAM-MD5) Set an account name and a password.
 As IMAP/SSL/STARTTLS are not supported, mails will not be sent to some mail servers such as that of Gmail.
 There are some SMTP server incapable of sending e-mails depending on the server setting.
-(POP outborization only) Set a conver name or an ID address for the POP2 conver

 (POP authorization only) Set a server name or an IP address for the POP3 server.
 Whether to set the server name or the IP address depends on the DHCP and DNS setting (p.
 144).
-Server name: Up to 32 one-byte characters IP address: \\\\\ ("\": must be between 0 and 255)
+Server name: Up to 32 one-byte characters IP address: ("": must be between 0 and 255)